-An amount of land that can produce 100 grams of protein from plants can produce only 60 grams of protein from eggs, 50 grams from chickens, 25 grams from dairy, 10 grams from pigs, and 4 grams from beef.
-Consequently, replacing all animal-based products with nutritionally comparable plant-based alternative could feed 350 million additional people in the United States alone (Shepon et al., Proceedings of the National Academy of Sciences, 2018).
+In comparing the land use of each animal-based food in the U.S. with that of a nutritionally comparable plant-based alternative, replacing all animal-based products could sustain 350 million additional people.
+An amount of land that can produce 100 grams of protein from plants can produce only 60 grams of protein from eggs, 50 grams from chickens, 25 grams from dairy, 10 grams from pigs, and 4 grams from beef (Shepon et al., Proceedings of the National Academy of Sciences, 2018).